 - NASA and aerospace opportunities

-- Strong medical center employment (Texas Medical Center)
+- Strong medical center employment (Texas Medical Center – world’s largest medical complex)

 Weather & Climate Differences